The latest version of Android, Oreo, was formally announced and released yesterday with availability beginning on more devices moving forward.

-I am going to go through a few quick new features coming in the newest version of Android:
+I am going to go through a few quick new features coming in the newest version of Android.

-As with other devices background app refreshes are a thing and without being aware of this and controlling it yourself, all of your apps could potentially be asking for data all the time, location data for weather or ads, new messages through social media and other broadcast or services they may need.
+As with other devices background app refreshes are a thing and without being aware of this and controlling it yourself, all of your apps could potentially be asking for data all the time, location data for weather forecasting or ads, new messages through social media and other broadcast or services they may need.
 Android Oreo is attempting to alleviate the drain on battery life by restricting the amount of time and data an app can run in the background.

 Picture in Picture

-Good is introducing a new Picture in Picture mode for when you are watching a video, the new feature will minimize any playing video including video calling to a smaller (but expandable) virtual window in the corner allowing you to access other apps to be more productive for certain tasks such as adding calendart events during a video call.
+Good is introducing a new Picture in Picture mode for when you are watching a video, the new feature will minimize any playing video including video calling to a smaller (but expandable) virtual window in the corner allowing you to access other apps to be more productive for certain tasks such as adding calendar events during a video call.